Benefits while on leave or layoff

-If you're laid off for one calendar month or more, benefits coverage can be continued for up to six months if you apply to continue coverage and pay the premiums.
-If you're recalled and haven't lost seniority, you may be eligible for immediate reinstatement of benefits where re-qualification is not required.
+If you're laid off for one calendar month or more, benefits coverage can be continued for up to 6 months if you apply to continue coverage and pay the premiums.
+If you're recalled and have not lost seniority, you may be eligible for immediate reinstatement of benefits where re-qualification is not required.

 If you would like to pay to maintain your benefits coverage, full payment or monthly postdated cheques must be received within 30 days of the beginning of your layoff to allow for processing time.

 You'll be unable to continue your benefits coverage if payment is not received within 30 days of the beginning of your layoff.